TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 But it was not exactly a piece of cake to write a blog with those tools.
 While I knew TypeScript and styled-components fairly well, Gatsby was somewhat fickly beast and also very new at the time and alas, had many interesting edge-cases.

 Now in general writing React components with Gatsby was somewhat easy - no question about.
-The server-side rendering worked and there were a lot of plugings to do all kinds of things that would have taken a long time before Gatsby.
-One particular problem was, and I believe still is, that Gatsby kinda gives you too much of a rope to hang yourself with.
+The server-side rendering worked and there were a lot of plugins to do all kinds of things that would have taken a lot of effort before Gatsby.
+One particular problem was, and I believe still is, that Gatsby gives you too much rope to hang yourself with.

 What made me question my sanity a few times was the absolute maze of configuring Gatsby's `gatsby-node.js` and `gatsby-config.js` files and debugging GraphQL queries.
 The idea is great, composable pipelines and plugins, yey!
-But in practise those abstractions leak like a cheese grater in Atlantic.
+But in practise those abstractions leaked like a cheese grater swimming in Atlantic.
 Add in the mix GraphQL which is another bulky beast to tame, especially when dealing with static files. **Static files**.
 Do you really care about overfetching static files which you **A)** have to parse in full in the first place and **B)** are processed into static HTML.

 One of the fun bugs I encountered was a linting issue where you had to add an empty `.eslintrc` to the root of the project to prevent Gatsby from linting a locally linked library's source code.
 Another nice one was the ordering of the `gatsby-google-analytics` plugin.
 It had to be in a specific order in relation to the other plugins and I got so frustrated with it, that I switched to another GA plugin.
-Aaand the parsing of the markdown data with the images seemed to be more of an arcane incantation than software engineering.
+And the parsing of the markdown data with images seemed to be more of arcane incantation than software engineering.
 The darn images would sometimes not reload yet adding a console.log statement, if I recall correctly, somehow made it work (I'm still extremely puzzled by that one).

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/exploding-brain.gif" alt="Exploding brain" loading="lazy"/>